MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/behaviors/reusable/event-to-command-behavior.md

 - **CommandParameter** – an `object` that will be passed to the command.
 - **Converter** – an [`IValueConverter`](xref:Xamarin.Forms.IValueConverter) implementation that will change the format of the event argument data as it's passed between *source* and *target* by the binding engine.

+> [!NOTE]
+> The `EventToCommandBehavior` is a custom class that can be located in the [EventToCommand Behavior sample](https://developer.xamarin.com/samples/xamarin-forms/behaviors/eventtocommandbehavior/), and is not part of Xamarin.Forms.

 ## Creating the Behavior